-The income tax provision was a \$6.8 million benefit and \$6.6 million benefit for the three and six months ended June 30, 2018, respectively.
-The benefit recorded in the income tax provision was primarily due to recording contingent tax liabilities pertaining primarily to uncertain tax positions taken with respect to transfer pricing and tax credits, offset by a tax benefit arising from an updated estimate of a tax filing position to be reported in our tax returns filed in 2018.
+The income tax provision was \$0.7 million benefit and a \$7.3 million benefit for the three and nine months ended September 30, 2018, respectively.
+The benefit for the three months ended September 30, 2018 was primarily attributed to the reversal of previously accrued contingent tax liabilities of \$0.8 million due to a lapse of the statute of limitations.
+The year-to-date benefit recorded in the income tax provision was primarily due to recording contingent tax liabilities pertaining primarily to uncertain tax positions taken with respect to transfer pricing and tax credits, offset by a tax benefit arising from an updated estimate of a tax filing position to be reported in our tax returns filed in 2018 and the benefit recorded in the current quarter.
 No provision for income taxes has been recognized on undistributed earnings of our foreign subsidiaries because we consider such earnings to be indefinitely reinvested.

 We follow the accounting guidance related to accounting for income taxes which requires that a company reduce its deferred tax assets by a valuation allowance if, based on the weight of available evidence, it is more likely than not that some portion or all of its deferred tax assets will not be realized.
-As of June 30, 2018, our deferred tax assets were offset in full by a valuation allowance.
+As of September 30, 2018, our deferred tax assets were offset in full by a valuation allowance.